 The best results for an interactive UI and excellent device responsiveness come with building code native to the device.
 Low-level essential features like touch, swipe and scrolling must be precise and intuitive.
 That means coding in iOS Swift or Android.
 Better still, cross-platform mobile frameworks such as React Native, Angular 2, Xamarin and others deliver excellent results on both main device families with others such as Windows in the offing.

-Great design goes beyond the UI – the right content is critical
+Product design goes beyond the UI – the right content is critical

 The visual and tactile UI elements undoubtedly generate first impressions.
 The initial “feel” a user gets is the foundation for more prolonged usage.
 Assuming the functionality delivers what the user expects, better stickiness and brand loyalty is achieved by further useful content delivery.
 Coffee pod manufacturer Keurig discovered how the timing and information type of pushed communications worked best for the four customers segments it had identified.